 All of this is complete and total conjecture, of course.
 For now, we really have no solid, data-based pricing strategy to recommend.
 But the good news is that, just like all D2D distribution channels, you can change your pricing at any time.
 Play around with this, see what works, find your sweet spot.
 It’s a wide-open playing field, for now.

 OverDrive is a bit different from our other distribution partners.
-As we’ve mentioned, this isn’t about selling directly to a consumer.
+As we’ve mentioned, as this is library distribution, this isn’t about selling directly to a consumer.
 You’re reaching your readers through a third party.
 The librarian becomes your customer, then, and through them your readers can get to your work.

 So pricing may not actually matter.
 In fact, aiming for profit in the library space may not be your best strategy.

 Libraries give readers the opportunity to discover an author and that author’s work, without any out-of-pocket expense.
 Free books, in other words, all in exchange for taking the time to get a library card.

 Chances are, the library isn’t going to buy a ton of copies of your book.
 They may not even buy every book you publish, unless someone asks them all.

 The real potential of distributing through library distribution, then, comes down to “discoverability.”
 And in that, it’s far more useful to think of library distribution as a marketing tool, than to think of it as a profit center.

 Making your books available to public, corporate, and school libraries will help increase the odds that a new reader will discover and love the work, and go on to read the rest of your catalog.
 They can encourage readers to join your mailing list, follow you on social media, and interact with you on book tours and online events.

 But a bigger benefit may be good, old fashioned word-of-mouth advertising.